DECODEproject/decode-mobile-app/README.md

 - Managing data at signing time

     Currently, users are able to manage non-verified data if they go through the Data summary page.
 Ideally, they could also add data from the signing flow (eg: set up their district if the petition they're trying to sign allows it as optional data and they haven't added it in their app yet).
-Currently, a user would have to stop the signing process, add the data from the summary screen, and then start the signing flow again.

 - History of shared information

     Currently, users don't have a way of knowing what data they've shared with whom.
 Ideally, they should have a way of knowing this.
-Currently, all transactions are stored in Chainspace but not in the app.

 - Data aggregation/Various levels of data sharing